 Avoid Sun Exposure

-Reduce Exposure to Heat
+Reduce Heat Exposure

-Reconsider Your Birth Control
+Consider Your Birth Control

 If your melasma appeared after going on hormonal birth control, you can discuss an alternative with your doctor.